 One of the first steps recommended by financial expert Dave Ramsey is to calculate your income.
-Look at your pay stubs to determine how much money you bring home every month after taxes, healthcare and retirement savings are removed.
-If you have a reliable partner who will be co-signing on the house and contributing their income, add their income to your calculations.
-This will show you your monthly income.
+Look at your pay stubs to determine your monthly take-home pay after taxes, healthcare, and retirement savings are deducted.
+If you have a reliable partner who will be co-signing on the house and contributing to the income, include their earnings as well.
+This will give you a clear picture of your monthly income.

-Whatever you have left after subtracting other expenses — with some wiggle room for surprises — can go toward your first house.
+Whatever is left after subtracting your expenses, keeping some room for unexpected costs, can be allocated towards your first house.

-Now that you know how much you can spend, you can start estimating the house you can afford.
-Money Management International suggests giving yourself plenty of time to study your target location — at least a year, if not more.
-Monitor the going rate for homes in different neighborhoods nearby and the age, style and condition of said homes.
-Gradually, you'll build a map of areas that fit within your budget and recognize a good or bad deal when you see it.
+Once you have a clear idea of how much you can spend, you can start estimating the type of house you can afford.
+Give yourself ample time to study your desired location, monitoring home prices in different neighborhoods and considering factors such as age, style, and condition of the properties.
+Gradually, you'll develop a map of areas that fit within your budget and be able to identify good deals when you see them.

-When calculating theoretical monthly payments, Ramsey recommends factoring for a 15-year fixed mortgage, as recommended by Ramsey.
+When determining your theoretical monthly payments, it's advisable to consider a 15-year fixed mortgage, as recommended by Ramsey.
 This option often offers better value than the standard 30-year mortgage.
-However, if you cannot afford a 15-year mortgage is not financially feasible for you, many first-time buyers go with the 30-year and refinance once they’re in a better financial situation.
+However, if a 15-year mortgage is not financially feasible for you, many first-time buyers opt for a 30-year mortgage and then refinance when their financial situation improves.

-Don’t forget to include expenses outside of the principal and insurance through your lender.
-Money Management International points out that owning a home also requires paying property taxes, homeowner's insurance, utility bills and property care.
-These should also factor into your estimated monthly payment on a house.
+It's crucial to factor in expenses beyond the principal and insurance provided by your lender.
+Owning a home also entails property taxes, homeowner's insurance, utility bills, and property maintenance costs.
+These additional expenses should be considered when estimating your monthly payment for the house.

-Altogether, Ramsey advises that your monthly house payment shouldn’t exceed 25 percent of your take-home income.
+Ramsey advises that your monthly house payment should not exceed 25 percent of your take-home income.

-If your estimated monthly cost of owning a house exceeds this threshold, you have two options: look for a more affordable house or find a way to increase your income.
-Since this is your first home purchase, experts recommend the former for one reason in particular: saving for initial costs.
+If the estimated cost of owning a house exceeds this threshold, you have two options: either look for a more affordable house or find ways to increase your income.
+Since this is your first home purchase, experts generally recommend prioritizing the former, as it allows you to save for initial costs.

-Above all, save for the down payment.
-You’ll want to pay at least 10 percent of the total house price upfront when signing, although aiming for 20 percent to avoid paying private mortgage insurance, as suggested by James McWhinney of Investopedia.
+Above all, saving for the down payment is crucial.
+It is advisable to pay at least 10 percent of the total house price upfront when signing, although aiming for 20 percent is recommended to avoid private mortgage insurance, as suggested by James McWhinney of Investopedia.

-If you need to wait longer to save more money for a down payment, build credit for a better lending rate, find a better deal on a house or get a higher-paying job to meet your target; don't hesitate to delay purchasing.
-Remember that this is your first home and doesn't have to be your forever home.
+If you find that you need more time to save for a down payment, improve your credit for a better lending rate, find a better deal on a house, or secure a higher-paying job, don't hesitate to delay your purchase.
+Remember, this is your first home and doesn't have to be your forever home.